Grensom/NodeMCU-AlexaDevice/README.md

 5. Change the Arduino Sketch.
 Replace the API Key, Wifi SSID and Password

+6. Change the Device ID in Arduino Code to that supplied on Sinric website

-6. Install Amazon Alexa Smart Home Skill (Available in US, German, India, UK, Canada, Australia, New Zealand, Italy) here and Link to your Sinric account. https://www.amazon.com/dp/B078RGYWQQ
+7. Install Amazon Alexa Smart Home Skill (Available in US, German, India, UK, Canada, Australia, New Zealand, Italy) here and Link to your Sinric account. https://www.amazon.com/dp/B078RGYWQQ

-7. Discover for new devices.
+8. Discover for new devices.